-AirPods 1 vs. AirPods 2: What's the difference (and should you upgrade)?
+AirPods 2 vs. AirPods: What's the difference?

 If the bane of your existence is that it can take too long to switch your AirPods from your iPhone to your Mac, or if you accidentally curse at your boss because you're in a rage because your AirPods didn't switch fast enough from listening to music or answering the phone, the upgrade starts to look much more appealing.

-If you've tried playing Fortnight on your iPhone with AirPods and threw them in the trash because the lag time was atrocious, you should think about upgrading from the first-generation to the second-generation AirPods.
+If you've tried playing Call of Duty mobile on your iPhone with AirPods and threw them in the trash because the lag time was atrocious, you should think about upgrading from the first-generation to the second-generation AirPods.

 A better phone call experience

-Thanks to the H1 chip, AirPods 2 has longer support for talk time than its predecessor.
-Apple notes up to 50% more, though lists talk time as three hours (AirPods 1 has two hours of talk time).
+Thanks to the H1 chip, when comparing AirPods 2 vs. AirPods, the second-gen has longer support for talk time than its predecessor.
+Apple notes up to 50% more, though lists talk time as three hours (original AirPods has two hours of talk time).

-The H1 chip also improves how fast you connect to an incoming phone call from listening to some other form of audio, like music or videos.
-Up to 1.5 times faster.
+The H1 chip also improves how fast you connect to an incoming phone call from listening to some other form of audio, like music or videos, which is up to 1.5 times faster.
 This may seem like a small improvement, but if you usually find yourself saying, "Hello?
 Hello?
 Hello?" every time you answer the phone, you can cut out one-and-a-half of those hellos with AirPods 2.

 Apple also improved the audio and voice quality of the second-generation AirPods.
 Not only will you be able to hear your phone conversations better, but you'll also sound better to people you're on the phone with.

-Siri voice-activation vs double-tap activation
+Siri voice-activation vs. double-tap activation

 To activate Siri on the first-generation AirPods, you'd double-tap either the left or right bud.
 It takes a couple of seconds to activate, but when it does, you can ask Siri for help in a wide variety of ways, including adjusting the volume and controlling playback.

-Unfortunately, it's really easy to accidentally double-tap the earbud just while you're adjusting positioning.
+Unfortunately, it's also way too easy to accidentally double-tap the earbud when you just meant to adjust positioning.
 Plus, it's hard to remember which bud you assigned Siri to (if you've assigned the other to something else, like Play/Pause).

-I ended up disabling double-tap for Siri on my AirPods because I found the experience to be too annoying.
+I ended up disabling double-tap for Siri on my AirPods because I found the experience too annoying.

 With AirPods 2, you can activate Siri with your voice.
-Just like you would with your iPhone, Apple Watch, and HomePod, saying, "Hey, Siri" will get the virtual assistant's attention.

-This is more convenient for a number of reasons, not the least of which being that you can disable double-tap to activate Siri and still be able to use it.

-Though I still don't think this feature is enough to upgrade from AirPods 1, this might be a significant feature for some.
-People with disabilities, for example, could benefit greatly from being able to activate Siri without needing to reach up and double-tap a bud.
+Just like you would with your best iPhone, Apple Watch, and HomePod, saying "Hey, Siri" will get the virtual assistant's attention.
+This is more convenient for several reasons, not the least of which being that you can disable double-tap to activate Siri and still be able to use it.
+Though I still don't think this feature is enough to upgrade from original AirPods, this might be a significant feature for some.
+For example, people with disabilities could benefit greatly from activating Siri without needing to reach up and double-tap a bud.

-Should you buy AirPods 2 with wireless Charging Case?
+Should you buy AirPods 2 with a Wireless Charging Case?

 If you've never bought a pair of AirPods, and you're ready to make the jump, it's a no-brainer that you should get the second-generation model over the first.
-They're the exact same price.

-The next question, however, is whether you should spend an additional $40 and upgrade to the AirPods 2 with wireless Charging Case.
+However, the next question is whether you should spend an additional 40 dollars and upgrade to the AirPods 2 with a Wireless Charging Case.

-Do you own a wireless charging pad?
-If so, this might be a worthwhile upgrade.
+Do you own a great wireless charging pad?
+If so, this would be a worthwhile upgrade.
 I love being able to just set my iPhone on a charging pad like I'm setting it on any old table.
-I can pick it up and set it down as often as I like and it will always charge up when it's on the pad.
+I can pick it up and set it down as often as I like, and it will always charge up when it's on the pad.
 Charging your AirPods can be done the same way with the Wireless Charging Case.
-Drop it on the pad when you get home from work and it'll be juiced up by the time you head out for a workout.
+Drop it on the pad when you get home from work, and it'll be juiced up by the time you head out for a workout.

-Buying AirPods 2 with the wireless Charging Case also saves you $40 if you ever decide you want a wireless Charging Case in the future.
-As an upgrade to the existing AirPods 2, you're paying $199, whereas buying the standard AirPods 2 for $159 and then getting a separate wireless Charging Case later costs you $238 when all is said and done.
+The original AirPods did not come with the Wireless Charging Case, which is $79 by itself.
+If you buy AirPods 2 with the Wireless Charging Case, it’s just a total of about $165 (without the Wireless Charging Case, AirPods 2 is around $99 these days).
+Even though the Wireless Charging Case is compatible with the original AirPods, again, those are pretty old at this point and probably have enough battery degradation going on where a wireless charging case is the least of your worries.

+But if you want to take it a step further, both the AirPods 3 and AirPods Pro now come with a MagSafe Charging Case instead of just a Wireless Charging Case.
+This means the case will automatically “snap” into place on any of your MagSafe chargers.

-Should you buy just the Wireless Charging Case for your AirPods 1?
+Should you buy just the Wireless Charging Case for your original AirPods?

-Apple sells the wireless Charging Case separately, and it's compatible with both the first and second-generation AirPods.
-So, you can join the new hotness craze without having to go all-in on a new pair of AirPods.
-But should you?

-At $79, you're spending a pretty penny just to have wireless charging, especially when you consider the fact that you can buy wireless charging cases, like the PowerPod Case for your Charging Case for a lot less.
+Apple also sells the Wireless Charging Case separately, and it's compatible with both the first and second-generation AirPods.
+So, you can get a “new feature” without having to go all-in on a new pair of AirPods, but should you?
+At as much as 80 dollars, you're spending a pretty penny just to have wireless charging, especially when you consider the fact that you can buy other third-party wireless charging cases for a lot less.

-Consider how often you charge your Charging Case, too.
+Consider how often you charge the Charging Case, too.
 I usually only have to recharge the case about once per week (even less if I don't use the AirPods every day).
 Since you don't have to charge up your Charging Case every day, do you really need the convenience of wireless charging?

+If you aren't impressed with either the first-generation or second-generation AirPods because the price is just too high, you may want to consider our favorite fake AirPods.
+They look like the real thing but don't cost as much.

 Instabuy

-If you're buying AirPods for the first time, the second-generation is a no-brainer.
+If you're buying AirPods for the first time, the second generation is a no-brainer.
 It's got better quality and connectivity, voice-activated Siri support, and costs the same as the first-generation AirPods.

 Wireless for all

-If you already own the first-generation AirPods, you can still be part of the cool kids club with the wireless Charging Case.
+If you already own AirPods, you can still be part of the cool kids club with the wireless Charging Case.
 It supports both first and second-generation AirPods.

+Lover of coffee, Disney, food, video games, writing, mechanical keyboards, and photography.
+I've been writing about Apple and video games for almost a decade.
+If I'm not writing, you can probably find me over at Disneyland.
+Don't forget to follow me on Twitter and Instagram as @christyxcore.